 Advertisement

-Jackson was part of a fairly big package, which saw Utah receive John Konchar, Jock Landale and Vance Williams Jr. The Grizzlies, in return got Kyle Anderson, Walter Clayton Jr., Taylor Hendricks, Georges Niang, and three first-round picks.
+Jackson was part of a fairly big package, which saw Utah receive John Konchar, Jock Landale, and Vance Williams Jr. The Grizzlies, in return, got Kyle Anderson, Walter Clayton Jr., Taylor Hendricks, Georges Niang, and three first-round picks.
 Still, that was not enough to fill the hole left in Morant’s heart.

 Morant, in a media scrum, revealed that the trade was “difficult.”
 He added, “I wasn’t a fan of it, but it’s a business, so, like I told him [Jackson], he’s been a pro for eight years now, so continue to be that.”

 Morant, however, is in a trickier position.
 He publicly clashed with Tuomas Iisalo and was even suspended for it.
-He may very well be in the trade block, and might have even departed had his stocks not been so low in the February shipping season.
+He may very well be on the trade block, and might have even departed had his stocks not been so low in the February shipping season.

-When asked if he would like to stay in Memphis, though, Morant responded positively in the same interview, saying, “I hope so.
+However, when asked if he would like to stay in Memphis, Morant responded positively, saying, “I hope so.
 You would know more than me.
 The internet is right there.
 Everything you’re asking me has been on the internet.”
-He also believes he can be happy on this team again, like he was between 2021 and 2023.